 Here at Sterling Hollow Labradors, LLC we know that your puppy will be a huge part of your family for years to come.
 Therefore, it is important that we make it our priority that your puppy is both healthy and well socialized.
 To ensure this, all of our parents are DNA tested and OFA hip, elbow and eye tested.
-We also embrace ENS (Early Neurological Stimulation).
+We also embrace ENS (Early Neurological Stimulation) and ESI (Early Scent Introduction).

 ENS introduces mild stressors to young puppies with optimum results.
 We start Early Neurological Stimulation as young as 3 days old.
 The program includes Tactical Stimulation (between toes), Holding the Head Erect, Head Pointed Down, Supine Position, & Thermal Stimulation.
 These stressors stimulate the neurological system which improves growth and development.
 The benefits of ENS include Improved cardio vascular performance, Stronger heart beats, Stronger adrenal glands & Greater resistance to disease.